Albert Fall – A gunman, lawyer, congressman, and rancher in New Mexico, he fought Ben Williams on September 15, 1895, on the streets of Las Cruces.

 J.G.
 Gallagher – A gunman, he shot and killed Alberto Martinez in January 1883 in the Steeple Rock District of New Mexico.

-Joe German – A gunman, German was killed by Frank Leslie in Eureka, <span ” times=” new> New Mexico on June 22, 1881.
+Joe German – A gunman, German was killed by Frank Leslie in Eureka, New Mexico, on June 22, 1881.

-James Gibbons – A gunman, he was charged with murder in 1891 at Clayton, <span ” times=” new> New Mexico.
+James Gibbons – A gunman, he was charged with murder in 1891 at Clayton, New Mexico.

-Volney Gibson – A gunman, Gibson shot and killed Kyle Terry in 1889 at the courthouse in Galveston, <span ” times=” new> Texas for killing L.E.
+Volney Gibson – A gunman, Gibson shot and killed Kyle Terry in 1889 at the courthouse in Galveston, Texas for killing L.E.
 Gibson.

 Fine Gilliland – A cowboy and gunman, Fine shot and killed Henry Harrison Powe on a roundup.
 He, himself, was later shot and killed by lawmen.

-Chris Gilson – A gunman, he participated in the Newton, Kansas gunfight in 1867 which left fourteen gunmen dead.
+Chris Gilson – A gunman, he participated in the Newton, Kansas gunfight in 1867, which left 14 gunmen dead.

 John Joel Glanton – A gunman, he was outlawed by Sam Houston when he fought on both sides in the Regulator-Moderator War in East Texas.
 He was arrested, escaped, and led a gang of scalp hunters.
-He was later killed by Indians in 1850 at Yuma, Arizona.
+Indians later killed him in 1850 at Yuma, Arizona.

 John Golden – A gambler and gunman, he was lynched by a mob in 1876 outside Fort Griffin, Texas.

-Gabriel Gonzolez – A New Mexico gunman, he killed Adolf Harmon in Springer, New Mexico in August 1, 1907, an act that started a feud.
+Gabriel Gonzolez – A New Mexico gunman, he killed Adolf Harmon in Springer, New Mexico, on August 1, 1907, an act that started a feud.

 Ignacio Gonzales – Fought with the Regulators in the Lincoln County War of New Mexico.
-Afterwards he disappeared.
+Afterward, he disappeared.

 John H. Good – A gunman and rancher, Good, shot and killed Charles Dawson on December 8, 1885, in La Luz, New Mexico.
 He was later involved in the Lee-Good feud with Oliver Lee.